Efficient quantum information probes of non-equilibrium quantum criticality: Introduction

 \section{Introduction}

+Quantum fluctuations drive zero temperature quantum phase transitions\cite{sachdev2011}.
+In equilibrium, the fluctuation-induced long-range entanglement has been successfully used as a probe of quantum criticality\cite{Osterloh2002,SHI-JIAN}.

-Quantum systems out of equilibrium can exhibit a wide variety of phenomena ranging from the usual symmetry-based phase transitions \cite{Morrison2008,Honing2012,Lee2014,Genway2014,Manzano2014,Wilming2017,Sanchez2019,Ferreira1,Julian2021} to the more exotic behavior, such as mixed-order phase transitions \cite{Tharnier,Larson2018,Julian2020} or time crystallinity \cite{Khemani2016,Else2016}, with no equilibrium counterpart.
-While conditions for reaching and maintaining equilibrium are well established, a full understanding of matter out of equilibrium is still lacking.
-This includes the general description of quantum phase transitions far from equilibrium where a linear-response based approach is no longer valid.
-Even the detection of phase transitions away from equilibrium, where thermodynamic minimization principles no longer apply, can be challenging, in particular when candidate order parameters are a priory unknown.
+Away from equilibrium the situation seems less clear.
+Quantum systems far from equilibrium can exhibit a wide variety of phenomena ranging from the usual symmetry-based phase transitions \cite{Morrison2008,Honing2012,Lee2014,Genway2014,Manzano2014,Wilming2017,Sanchez2019,Ferreira1,Julian2021,Kessler_2012} to the more exotic behavior, such as mixed-order phase transitions \cite{Tharnier,Larson2018,Julian2020} or time crystallinity \cite{Khemani2016,Else2016}, with no equilibrium counterpart.
+Probing such systems necessarily requires an understanding of their non-equilibrium properties.
+While a general theory of far-from equilibrium criticality is not available, it is known that not all systems are describable in terms of order parameter fluctuations \cite{Ribeiro2015}.
+Already the mere detection of a phase transition away from equilibrium, where thermodynamic minimization principles no longer apply, can be challenging, in particular if the order parameter is elusive.
+Likewise, detecting phase transitions based on spectral properties require information on excited states that is also hard to access by most methods.

-This difficulty is already present in the so-called Markovian approach to open systems, where the time scales of the environment are taken to be much faster than those of the system.
-This Markovian limit has recently received considerable attention \cite{landi2021nonequilibrium} both for its physical relevance and because it represents a substantial simplification with respect to generic open many-body quantum systems.
-Additionally, in one spatial dimension, non-equilibrium steady-states (NESS) of Markovian systems can be effectively parameterized by Matrix Product Operators (MPO) \cite{Vidal3,Cirar1}.
-This approach lead to a number of important developments in the transport properties of quantum systems and in particular spin chains.
-For a boundary driven Heisenberg XXZ chain, {\itshape e.g.}, it helped establish the NESS phase diagram \cite{Prosen1,Benenti1,Benenti2,Marko1,Prosen2,Marko4,Marko5,Mendoza1,Mendoza2}, with further support coming from a series of exact results \cite{Marko2,Marko3,Prosen3,Prosen4,Prosen7}.

-However, for more generic cases, where analytical results are not readily available, it can be rather difficult to determine phase boundaries if a suitable order parameter is unknown.
-There are some "all purpose" quantities, like the Fidelity susceptibility \cite{Zanardi2007,Zanardi2007-2,Cozzini2007,Rossini2018,Mera2018}, which are in principle able to detect phase transitions in the absence of preliminary knowledge.
-But these quantities are forbiddingly difficult to compute in practice using current numerical methods as they require information about the full density matrix.
-This makes these quantities inaccessible to Monte Carlo methods and cancels the advantage of exponential compression exploited by variational methods such as DMRG.